MEHU-LIISA Steam Juicer Review

 Steaming Apple juice 7

-In this close up you can see the clamp on the hose...
+In this close up, you can see the clamp on the ...

 Steaming Apple juice 12

-Now that all the juice has drained off the once full...
+Now that all the juice has drained off, the onc...

 Steaming Apple juice 11

-We use ordinary canning jars and place a lid boiled...
+I use ordinary canning jars, and place a lid bo...

 Steaming Apple juice 10